 Princeton University maintains the Jonathan Belcher Collection, who served as Governor of New Hampshire (1730-1741) as well as the Massachusetts and New Jersey.
 “The papers consist of correspondence, articles, clippings, and copies of original materials from Belcher collections held at Princeton and elsewhere.
 Topics covered include Belcher’s contributions to the foundations of the college library, the preservation of the Belcher Mansion in Elizabeth, and representations of Belcher in portraits and prints.”

-The New Jersey Division of Archives and Records Management
+The New Jersey Division of Archives and Records Management/New Jersey State Archives

 Center on the America Governor, Eagleton Institute of Politics, Rutgers University

-The Rutgers project includes online archives of sources relating to the careers of former Governors Brendan T. Byrne (1974-82) and Thomas H. Kean (1982-90) including official documents, personal papers and lengthy interviews with the governors once out of office.
-Similar projects are planned for Governor James J. Florio (1989-1994) and Governor Christine Todd Whitman (1994-2001).
+The Center includes online archives of sources relating to the careers of former Governors Brendan T. Byrne (1974-82), Thomas H. Kean (1982-90), James J. Florio (1989-94), and Christine Todd Whitman (1994-2001), including official documents, personal papers and lengthy interviews with the governors once out of office.
 The Byrne online collection includes materials copied from other sources, such as the New Jersey State Archives; Rutgers Alexander Library; Seton Hall University; the New Jersey Historical Society; and private holdings.
 The site includes biographical profiles; extensive videos with transcripts of colloquia, interviews and roundtable discussions; source documents; images; and essays relating to governors and issues they confronted during their administrations.
+The site also includes over 100 videotaped interviews with the governors’ staff and Cabinet members, legislative leaders, and business and civic leaders as well as analysis and research on the office of the governor in New Jersey and across the country.

 Rutgers University, Alexander Library